Healthy Homes Assessment Havelock North Central

 • Does the home have sufficient ventilation including extractor fans?

-The repercussions of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being in the wrong of the tenancy solutions ruling can have a significant impact for landlords and property managers.
-For specialist guidance, contact us now and schedule your rental properties home assessment.
+The repercussions of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently falling on the wrong side of the Tenancy services ruling can have a significant impact for landlords and property managers.
+For specialist advice, call today to book your rental property home evaluation.

 home assessments for rental properties